Ideas, activities and downloads to make Box of Joy fun and easy.

 Serve hot chocolate, Christmas cookies and candy canes and ask every family to bring the items to pack in their boxes.
 Play Christmas music and set up a Christmas card and box-wrapping station.
 Each box can include a Christmas card to make the children feel special.
 (Lids must be wrapped in a way so they can still open.)

 In catechism classes, turn your Box of Joy campaign into a friendly competition to see who can pack the most Box of Joy gifts!
 This competition could be between boys and girls, between grades or between teams within your group.
 Give children weekly updates on who is winning — and give them a fun incentive to participate.
 For instance, the winning team receives a pizza party.

 When your group collects all your Box of Joy gifts, caravan them to your Drop-Off Center.
 Make it fun for the children in your parish or school by decorating cars.
 Use window paint to say things like, “I packed a Box of Joy for Christmas,” or “For Kids Who Wish for Just One Gift.”

 Don’t forget to get your parish’s youth group involved in this project.
 Ask them to volunteer to promote Box of Joy in your parish and community.
 Don’t forget to listen to their suggestions — they have some of the most creative ideas in your congregation and can get your campaign all over social media!

 Encourage your parishioners or students to bring enough boxes to build a “Christmas tree” at a gathering area in your parish.
 By the time Box of Joy Week comes, you will have gathered plenty of boxes and made a beautiful Christmas display!

-Once a week, before the Box of Joy gifts are collected, explain to children’s catechism classes what it means to be a child living in poverty overseas.
+Once a week, before the Box of Joy gifts are collected, explain to children’s catechism classes what it means to be a child living in poverty in developing countries.
 Many children might not be aware that other children don’t have food to eat, clothes to wear, a pencil for school or toys to play with like they do.